TecladistaProd/rn-antmedia/README.md

 ```

-## 4. Hook Parameters
+## 4. Hooks Parameters

-When you call hook function, you need to pass some of this params to work, by default the hook will start getUserMedia with __mediaConstraints__.
+When you call a hook function, you need to pass some of this params to work, by default the hook will start getUserMedia with __mediaConstraints__.

 > Params with __*__ is mandatory acctually